Islandora/documentation/docs/index.md

   * Solr and Triple store indexing
   * Islandora (Drupal)

+The [How to build documentation](technical-documentation/docs-build.md) provides and overview on how the documentation is created, built, and deployed.

 ## Installation

-The [installation section](install/README.md) will show you how to create a virtual development environment.
+The [installation section](install/README.md) provides and overview on how to create a virtual development environment.

 ## Contributing